Hadas6/GCD_Course_Project/CodeBook.md

 - An activity label.
 - An identifier of the subject who carried out the experiment.

-The process of cleaning the data are creating the tidy data set:
+The process of cleaning the data and creating the tidy data set:
 ----------------------------------------------------------------

 **STEP 1: Merges the training and the test sets to create one data set.